 A new app to help parents raise healthier toddlers

-IPAN researchers are developing and testing a new app for families to increase physical activity, decrease sedentary behaviour and optimise sleep in their 2-year-old children.
+IPAN researchers are now recruiting Australian families to help develop and test a new app to increase physical activity, decrease sedentary behaviour and optimise sleep in their 2-year-old children.

-Around 1000 families across Australia are involved in the project, funded through an NHMRC Project Grant.
+The project is currently recruiting around 1000 families across Australia to be involved in the project, funded through an NHMRC Project Grant.

 The Let’s Grow mHealth intervention will be tested for efficacy, maintenance, cost-effectiveness and translation potential in a randomised controlled trial.